 #37 on The Best Movies for Kidssee more on Home Alone

 Sarah The Little Girl: "Santa, how come your clothes are so baggy?"

 Scott Calvin: "Because Santa is...watching his saturated fats!"

 Sarah The Little Girl: "How come you don’t have a beard?"

 Scott Calvin: "Because I shaved."
 (Pulls out a toy) "Now, do you want this doll or not?!?
 Go back to sleep!"

 #30 on The Best Movies of 1994see more on The Santa Clause

 Harold: "I shot Santa Claus in the face!
 He's real, and I shot him in the face!"

-#77 on The Best 3D Filmssee more on A Very Harold & Kumar 3D Christmas
+#9 on Best Jake Johnson Moviessee more on A Very Harold & Kumar 3D Christmas